Mermin-Wagner physics, (H,T) phase diagram, and candidate quantum spin-liquid phase in the spin-1/2 triangular-lattice antiferromagnet Ba8CoNb6O24: Introduction

 The structure of this paper is as follows.
 In Sec.~II we present the material and experimental methods, with which we first establish that the system has an effective spin $S = 1/2$ and a nearest-neighbor AFM exchange coupling $J \simeq 1.66$ K. In Sec.~III we show our results for the low-temperature ($T > 0.08$ K) susceptibility and specific heat, and illustrate briefly how these thermodynamic quantities provide a semi-quantitative validation of available theoretical (series-expansion and Schwinger-boson) approaches to the TLAFM.
-Section IV presents our NQR and NMR data, which at zero field confirm the lack of spontaneous magnetization down to 0.028 K, but with a correlation length that increases steeply upon cooling to 0.1 K. We then quantify the departures from Mermin-Wagner behavior below this temperature and compile our results as a field-temperature phase diagram.
-In Sec.~V we discuss the interpretation of these results in terms of quantum corrections to the classical phase diagram, and the appearance of an unexpected candidate QSL phase at low field and temperature.
+Section IVA presents our NQR data, which confirm the lack of spontaneous magnetization down to 0.028 K at zero field, but with a correlation length that increases steeply upon cooling to 0.1 K, and then quantify the departures from Mermin-Wagner behavior below this temperature.
+In Sec.~IVB we show our NMR results for the spectrum and spin-lattice relaxation rate, which we compile as a field-temperature phase diagram.
+In Sec.~V we discuss the interpretation of these results in terms of quantum corrections to the classical phase diagram, accompanied by the appearance of the unexpected candidate QSL phase at low field and temperature.
 In Sec.~VI we provide a short summary.